 In one of the most touching scenes in the series, he bids farewell by phone to Betty, who is dying of lung cancer brought on by years of heavy smoking, made more tragic by the irony of its protagonist’s occupation.
 For Don Draper is no ordinary man losing his ex-wife to cancer.
-He’s one of advertising’s geniuses, whose daring, innovative ad copy plumbs the depth of the American psyche, creating indelible imagery to manipulate the wants and needs of Americans, so that they will crave the products made by his clients.
-Has the tragic specter of the Grace Kelly-like Betty stoically facing an agonizing death resulted in Don finally acknowledging his role as the uber-pusher of America’s addictions?
+He’s one of advertising’s reigning geniuses, whose daring, innovative ad copy plumbs the depth of the American psyche, creating indelible imagery to manipulate the wants and needs of Americans so they will crave his clients’ products.
+Has the tragic specter of the Grace Kelly-like Betty stoically facing an agonizing death resulted in Don finally acknowledging his role as America’s uber-pusher?
 Matthew Weiner, like Jules Pfeiffer’s Dancer, answers both “yes” and “no”, and seeks to perfect both answers.

 Like a scorpion stung by its own stinger, none of the employees of Sterling Cooper will be immune to the potency of the subliminal payload delivered by their ads.
 While Betty is the first to die of cancer, we can easily imagine the rest of Sterling Cooper’s staff, who not only smoke but drink like there’s no tomorrow, following suit.

-In an early episode, at a meeting with Lucky Strike, after announcing that the Reader’s Digest had now made it impossible to discuss cigarettes and health in the same sentence, Don creates a brand identity for Lucky Strike based on it being “toasted”.
+In an early episode, about Don’s meeting with Lucky Strike, after announcing that the Reader’s Digest had now made it impossible to discuss cigarettes and health in the same sentence, he creates a brand identity based on Lucky Strike cigarettes being “toasted”.
 Weiner strongly hints at Roger’s inevitable death from smoking, as he continues his multi-pack habit following a near-fatal heart attack and dire warnings from his doctor.
-Roger’s fate is hinted at when he visits Joan to tell her he’s left the bulk of his fortune to their out-of-wedlock son.
+In one of the last episodes, he visits Joan to tell her he’s left the bulk of his fortune to their out-of-wedlock son.

 The escalation of our national penchant for addiction parallels the increasing desperation driving the global search for raw materials and resources that stokes the engine of capitalism.
 Forty-five years after Mad Men’s ending, multinationals have virtually cannibalized the earth, laying waste its mountains, trees, lakes, rivers, and oceans.
 Like a mainlining junkie, cranes drill into its veins and arteries, extracting minerals, oil, and natural gas, looking for that angry fix.
 From 1970 until the present, most of the Amazon rainforest has vanished.
 The men who rule America’s corporations have not only caused millions of death from lung disease, they’ve also destroyed the lungs of the planet.

-The paroxysms of outrage over the assassinations of MLK, RFK, Malcolm X, and Kent State were reaching a crescendo in 1970, the year that “Mad Men” ends.
-The massive social protest which produced the hippie counterculture as an alternative model to mass consumption had become a force to be reckoned with.
+In 1970, the year “Mad Men” ends, the paroxysms of outrage over the assassinations of MLK, RFK, Malcolm X, and Kent State were reaching a crescendo.
+The massive social protest that produced the hippie counterculture as an alternative model to mass consumption had become a force to be reckoned with.
 Its values represented a threat to corporate culture simply by their refusal to participate in conventional dress or grooming.

 Millions of American youth stopped consuming the products that Madison Avenue wanted to sell.
 Rock ‘n’ roll anthems like “Satisfaction” and dozens of other records derided advertising, and its “useless information supposed to fire our imagination”.
 The Who cut an album “The Who Sell Out”, with fun-house style cover photos mocking deodorant ads and Roger Daltrey taking a bath in Heinz beans.
 1970 saw the first Women’s Liberation march, and women abandoning the use of grooming products, high heels, and perfume.

-Don Draper, at the end of a cross-country journey to find himself, ends up in California, surrounded by hippie women who wear no makeup, braid their hair and tie it with ribbons.
+Don Draper finds himself in California at the end of a cross-country journey to find himself.
+He’s seen surrounded by hippie women who wear no makeup, braid their hair and tie it with ribbons.
 He wants to abandon it all.
 He goes to find himself in Big Sur and Esalen.
 Peggy pleads with him to return to the office, reminding him that the Coke account is waiting, promising him that he can always come back.
-In the final scene, we see Don at Esalen, having abandoned his car having first being looted of most of his possessions by Megan’s clever French Canadian mother, where he goes cigarette-free.
+In the final scene, we see Don at Esalen, having first had all his belongings looted from his East Side apartment by his clever French Canadian mother-in-law, now abandoning his car.
+He amazingly has given up smoking.
 We see him in the lotus position in an al fresco yoga class, deeply inhaling the California mountain air, seemingly at peace and smiling, the Bodhisattva of Madison Avenue.